Kitt-AI/snowboy/README.md

 (The discussion group is new since September 2016 as we are getting many messages every day.
 Please send general questions there.
 For bugs, use Github issues.)

-Version: 1.1.1 (3/24/2017)
+Version: 1.2.0 (3/25/2017)

 ## Alexa support

 Snowboy now brings hands-free experience to the [Alexa AVS sample app](https://github.com/alexa/alexa-avs-sample-app) on Raspberry Pi!
-Here is how you can use other Snowboy models
+See more info below regarding the performance and how you can use other hotword models.

+**Performance**
+The performance of hotword detection usually depends on the actually environment, e.g., is it used with a quality microphone, is it used on the street, in a kitchen, or is there any background noise, etc. So we feel it is best for the users to evaluate it in their real environment.
+For the evaluation purpose, we have prepared an Android app which can be installed and run out of box.
+The app is here:

+* **resources/alexa/SnowboyAlexaDemo.apk**

 **Personal model**
 * Create your personal hotword model through our [website](https://snowboy.kitt.ai) or [hotword API](https://snowboy.kitt.ai/api/v1/train/)